-Objectives: Rezone housing opportunity sites as sites are developed and/or property owner interest is expressed.
+Objectives: Conduct outreach to property owners by 2027 to identify potential sites to create additional housing opportunities for lower income households.
+Rezone housing opportunity sites as sites are developed and/or property owner interest is expressed.
 Timeframe: Complete rezonings as required by State law or within one year, whichever is applicable.

-Reed School Site.
+H-kk Reed School Site.
 The Reed Union School District is currently undergoing a Master Facilities Plan which is considering developing a portion of the Reed School site with housing (Site 9 in Table 11).
 The Town will monitor the progress of the Master Facilities Plan and take the following actions:

-- 1. Meet with school district staff at least quarterly beginning in 2023 to discuss progress of the Facilities Master Plan. - 2.
-Participate in School District community meetings during the Facilities Master Plan process to encourage affordable housing on the site.
+1. Meet with school district staff at least quarterly beginning in 2023 to discuss progress of the Facilities Master Plan.

-- 3. Facilitate meetings with the School District and affordable housing developers during 2023 and 2024 to explore development concepts and feasibility. - 4.
+- 2. Participate in School District community meetings during the Facilities Master Plan process to encourage affordable housing on the site. - 3.
+Facilitate meetings with the School District and affordable housing developers during 2023 and 2024 to explore development concepts and feasibility. - 4.
 If the School District makes a formal determination not to pursue housing on the site, the Town will identify and rezone sites, as necessary, to make up for any shortfall in the remaining RHNA for each income category within one year of the School District's determination, or by May 31, 2026, whichever is later. - 5.
 If the School District does not take any action to develop housing on the site by January 31, 2025, the Town will identify and rezone site(s), as necessary, to make up for any shortfall in the remaining RHNA for each income category by May 31, 2026.

-Responsibility: Community Development Department, Planning Commission, Town Council
+Responsibility: Community Development Department, Planning Commission,

+Town Council